Softly, as I Leave You (song): Background

 It was originally an Italian success by Mina, entitled "Piano" ("Softly").
-Mina published a recording of the song first as a single in 1960 and later as well on an EP and on three LPs.
+Mina published a recording of the song first as a single in 1960 and later on an EP and on three LPs.
 English songwriter Hal Shaper noticed the song and in November 1961 wrote English lyrics to the melody, calling it "Softly, as I Leave You."

 When he performed the song live in Las Vegas, Elvis Presley prefaced with a story about the origins of the song.
 Presley said the song originated when a man was dying and his wife was sitting by his bedside.
 As she began to doze off, he felt himself beginning to die and he wrote the words to the song on a notepad.
 However, Presley insiders claim that his explanation for the song was merely an example of Presley's flair for storytelling, so his explanation is most likely apocryphal.
 Presley said he heard the story "from some people in Florida."
 Elvis doesn't actually sing this song; he speaks the words while his backing tenor Sherrill Nielsen sings it.
-Presley's one recorded version of this song was a bootleg made by a fan in the Las Vegas Hilton show on 13 December 1975.
-RCA was able to release it commercially in March 1978 and it now appears on the boxed set Walk A Mile In My Shoes: The Essential 70's Masters.
+While several recordings were made of Presley's interpretation of the song, the most famous was one recorded at the Las Vegas Hilton on 13 December 1975.
+RCA would release it posthumously in March of 1978 and it appears on the boxed set Walk A Mile In My Shoes: The Essential 70's Masters.